-Entry-level data analysts typically earn a bachelor’s degree from a science, technology, engineering, and math (STEM) field, but pursuing an advanced can fast-track you to a promotion and higher salary, Angove says.
+Entry-level data analysts typically earn a bachelor’s degree from science, technology, engineering, or math (STEM) fields, but pursuing an advanced degree can fast-track you to a promotion and higher salary, Angove says.
 In fact, 39 percent of advanced analytics jobs require a master’s degree or PhD, according to IBM.

-Seek a program with a focus on math, science, databases, programming, modeling, and predictive analytics, he suggests.
-Northeastern offers a Master of Professional Studies in Analytics, for example, which equips students with a deep understanding of the mechanics of working with data, along with the capacity to identify and communicate data-driven insights that influence decision-making.
+Seek out a program with a focus on math, science, databases, programming, modeling, and predictive analytics, he suggests.
+Northeastern offers a Master of Science in Business Analytics for example, which equips students with a deep understanding of the mechanics of working with data, along with the capacity to identify and communicate data-driven insights that influence decision-making.